tomasferrarisenda/backstage-minikube-lab-reloaded/README.md

 </br>

 ## OAuth with GitHub
-A lot of the plug-ins I wanted to user required this.
+This allows the user to sign in using their GitHub account.

-Sign in page can be added by uncommenting these lines in the [App.tsx file](/backstage/my-backstage/packages/app/src/App.tsx):
+You can add a Sign in page by uncommenting these lines in the [App.tsx file](/backstage/my-backstage/packages/app/src/App.tsx):
 ```js
 // import { githubAuthApiRef } from '@backstage/core-plugin-api';
 // import { SignInPage } from '@backstage/core-components';